The RealFlight G4 RC flight simulator

 The airplanes and helis are fully customisable, and the choice of aircraft is large.
 You can fly gliders, trainers, sport planes, scale models, aerobatic/3D planes, as well as all kinds of helicopters.
-Electric and gas power options are available for planes and helis, and you can even fly a gas turbine jet.
+Electric and IC power options are available for planes and helis, and you can even fly a gas turbine jet.

 Great Planes haven't skimped on the choice of flying sites either.
 In total there are 27 sites to choose from, 7 of which are photo-realistic and 5 of which are water-based areas for float plane flying.

 The photo-realistic sites obviously offer much greater realism than the 3D graphic-generated ones, and when flying an Extra 300 around the Alpine Meadow site, it really is hard to believe that you're not actually there...

 Above: screenshot shows the realism of flying at a photo-based field.

-What makes the RealFlight rc flight simulator so great, apart from the realism and accuracy of the models, is the ease of use and set-up.
-Included in the package is a 4 CD set, and installation onto the computer is merely a case of inserting the first CD, and following the on-screen instructions to replace each CD with the succeeding one when prompted.
+What makes the RealFlight rc flight simulator so great, apart from the realism and accuracy of the aircraft, is the ease of use and set-up.
+Included in the package is a 4 CD set, and installation onto the computer is merely a case of inserting the first disc, then following the on-screen instructions to replace each CD with the succeeding one when prompted.

 Once all data is loaded, plug in the Interlink Elite controller interface which, incidentally, is manufactured by Futaba, and away you go!

 The controller, although designed specifically for the G4, is based on the design of Futaba's successful 6EX 2.4Ghz system, and is completely accurate to a modern 8-channel transmitter, even down to the digital trims, adjustable sticks and audible alarm.
 OK, it doesn't have the most solid feel to it but it does the job and is a perfectly adequate representation of a proper transmitter.